Kyle-L/Bedrock-AppSync-API/README.md

 ```

 7. Congrats!
 You are now ready to deploy the infrastructure.
 See (Backend)[#backend] and (Frontend)[#frontend] for more information on deploying the frontend and the backend of the project.

+## Bedrock Setup
+> If you are not familiar with AWS Bedrock, AWS Bedrock is an API that grants access to GenAI models like Anthropics Claude 2 or Jurassic-1.
+It is used in this project to provide the GenAI capabilities of the chatbot.
+> While it is an AWS service that is largely setup by the infrastructure, you will need to have access to the service to use it.

+1. Go to the AWS Bedrock console at [https://console.aws.amazon.com/bedrock/](https://console.aws.amazon.com/bedrock/).

+2. Go to "Model Access" and request access to the model that you would like to use.
+   - The default models used in this project are `Anthropics Claude 2.1` and `Anthropics Claude 1 Instant`.

+3. Wait and check your email for the approval of your request.
+Should take only a few minutes, but I have had a few take several hours.
+Once approved, you are ready to deploy the infrastructure.

 ## Pinecone Setup (Optional)
 > If you are not familiar with Pinecone, Pinecone is a vector database that allows you to store and query high-dimensional vectors.
 It is used in this project to store the embeddings of the messages and to query for similar messages.